AnnaJanuszewska/Neighborhood-Map-React/README.md

 # Neighborhood-Map

 ## Project Overview
 > You will develop a single page application featuring a map of your neighborhood or a neighborhood you would like to visit.
-You will then add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the  content.
+You will then add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the  content.<br/>
 >(Udacity Project Summary)

 This project is for anyone who wants to find shopping centres near New York City.<br />